Create React App is one the most popular tools for creating React app.

 ESLint is configured by default (you can see the configuration here), and its output is shown in the terminal as well as the browser console.

-Officially, at the time of this writing, you cannot override this configuration.
+Officially, you cannot override this configuration.
 If you want to enforce a coding style, you can install and use Prettier (it’s not integrated right now).

-The only thing you can do is to configure your code editor to report linting warnings by installing a ESLint plugin for your editor and adding a .eslintrc
+The only thing you can do is configure your code editor to report linting warnings by installing an ESLint plugin for your editor and adding a .eslintrc

 file to the project root: